technolaji/github4s/docs/src/main/tut/contributing.md

 ## Token

-The first step needed to run the tests is a valid token which we can provide through an environment variable:
+The first step we need to take in order to run the tests is a valid token which we can provide through an environment variable:

 ```bash